Updated December 2020

 The origin of the Moyer family is uncertain.
 The family probably came from Germany but many Mennonite families originated in Switzerland.
-A book on the Ziegler family traces the Moyers back to Benjamin Meyer, who lived in southeastern Pennsylvania in the 1700s.

 See Charles L. Bowers.

 JOHN and MARY MOYER

 John Moyer lived in what is now Lehigh County, Pa., in the mid-1700s.
 (1)

 Married a woman named Mary.
 (2)

 Benjamin Meyer, born about 1730.

 Abraham Moyer, probably born in the 1730s.

 John’s surname is most often spelled Moyer, but frequently appears as Meyer and sometimes as Mayer or Myer.